 Screening and consent

 Participants are identified by clinical and research teams.
 Potential participants lack mental capacity.
 Appropriate approaches to consent according to UK law are used, approaching Personal and Professional legal representatives.
 The use of the ‘emergency provision’ can be used for deferred consent when a legal representative is not available within 2 hours of meeting eligibility criteria.
-In all cases, when patients regain capacity, they are approached for consent to continue in the trial (see supplementary material).
+In all cases, when patients regain capacity, they are approached for consent to continue in the trial (see supplementary file 1).

 Randomisation